OctopusDeploy/helm-charts/charts/kubernetes-agent/migrations.md

 # Migrations
 ## Version 1 --> 2
 ### Overview
-Version 2 of the Kubernetes-agent Helm chart was created such that the agent may also be utilised as a scalable worker by an OctopusDeploy server.
+Version 2 of the Kubernetes-agent Helm chart was created to allow the agent to be used as a scalable worker by an OctopusDeploy instance.

-With this change, deploymentTarget specific Values were moved under a deploymentTarget specific parent node in `values.yml`.
+To support this change, deploymentTarget specific Values were moved under a deploymentTarget specific parent node in `values.yml`.

-Because of this change in structure, upgrading from V1 to V2 of the helm chart requires some additional steps.
+This change in structure, demands a manual process to move your existing values to the new shape when upgrading from v1 to v2.

 Specifically, the following data items have been moved:
 * agent.targetName => agent.name